Meilyn22/DSProject/Queue.md

 	print(queue.is_empty())

 ```
-Running our code will give us these reuslt.
+Running our code will give us these results.

 ``` python
 True